Florida Gun Tax Holiday 2026: Suppressors Added, Sep 1-Dec 31

 Florida's Second Amendment holiday is among the broadest in the country.
 Most states that offer firearm tax holidays cap eligible items by price (often $1,500 to $2,500 for firearms) or restrict the category to hunting-related firearms only.
 Florida places no price ceiling on pistols, rifles, or shotguns, and the 2026 bill extends coverage to suppressors, which most other state programs do not include.

-For buyers in states with aggressive gun restrictions, Florida's combination of no price caps, suppressor inclusion, and year-round accessories exemption makes it worth factoring into purchasing decisions, particularly for high-value items like precision optics or suppressor purchases where the tax savings can exceed $100 on a single item.
+For lawful Florida purchases and FFL-compliant transfers, the combination of no price caps and suppressor inclusion makes the holiday worth factoring into high-value items like precision optics or suppressor purchases where the tax savings can exceed $100 on a single item.
 Browse the full product catalog to identify what qualifies before your trip.

 Stay Updated on Florida Gun Laws and Tax Savings